eth-cscs/SpFFT/README.md

 The user provides memory for storing the sparse frequency domain data, while a *Transform* provides memory for the space domain data.
 This implies, that executing a *Transform* will override the space domain data of all other *Transforms* associated to the same *Grid*.

 ## Documentation
-Documentation can be found HERE (TODO).
+Documentation can be found [here](https://spfft.readthedocs.io/en/latest/).

 ## Requirements
 - C++ Compiler with C++11 support